Olé (sports newspaper): Controversy

 During its first year of life, after the Argentina Olympic football team qualification to the final of the 1996 Olympic Games, the newspaper published on Wednesday July 31, 1996 the headline "Let the macaques come", in reference to the remaining semifinal match played between the teams of Brazil and Nigeria.
 Due to the criticism received by the headline, the newspaper had to publish an apology, although it did not face any consequences.

-On Tuesday, May 12, 2009, Olé published on its front page an article based on a flag seen, according to the newspaper, at the River Plate Stadium the previous Sunday, on the occasion of the match between the local team and Lanús.
+On May 12, 2009, Olé published on its front page an article based on a flag seen, according to the newspaper, at the River Plate Stadium the previous Sunday, on the occasion of the match between the local team and Lanús.
 According to the photo published, that flag referred to River Plate's executives as "the worst in the history".
 However, the original flag referred to the team's defenders.
 The photo published had been digitally modified by a River Plate fan and previously published on a blogsite.